backyardbiomech/APlabs/docs/207/lab_1_Heart_Anatomy.md

 ## Preparation for lab

 To get the most out of this lab you need to be prepared.
-The basic knowledge needed for this lab is covered in your textbook, Module 17.2: "Heart Anatomy and Blood Flow Pathway". **PAL** (Practice Anatomy Lab) in Mastering also has images of human cadaver hearts, sheep hearts, plastic models, and the 3D interactive models with labels, pronunciations, and descriptions.
+The basic knowledge needed for this lab is covered in Amerman "Human Anatomy and Physiology" in Chapter 17.2"Heart Anatomy and Blood Flow Pathway". **PAL** (Practice Anatomy Lab) in Mastering also has images of human cadaver hearts, sheep hearts, plastic models, and the 3D interactive models with labels, pronunciations, and descriptions.

 Find the **bolded** terms below in the book and/or PAL.
 Take a few notes about each structure.